-The broad categories and the most popular types of health insurance are:
+The broad categories and the most popular types of health insurance are mentioned below:

-Senior citizens insurance: these plans are specially designed for senior citizens aged 65 years and above.
+- Senior Citizen Health Insurance: These plans are specially designed for senior citizens aged 65 years and above.
 Health plans for senior citizens usually come at a higher premium because of the higher health risk probability among older people.

-Critical illness insurance: certain health insurance plans are specifically designed to cover the costs towards critical or chronic diseases only.
-These diseases are: diabetes, cancer, cardiac and cardiovascular ailments, and hypertension and other related ailments.
+- Critical Illness Insurance: certain health insurance plans are specifically designed to cover the costs towards critical or chronic diseases only.
+These diseases are diabetes, cancer, cardiac and cardiovascular ailments, hypertension and other related ailments.

-Disease-specific illness insurance: these plans are designed to provide coverage only for the diseases specified in the plan, for e.g. COVID-specific insurance plan, maternity-specific insurance, heart-specific health plan, among others.
+- Disease-Specific Illness Insurance: these plans are designed to provide coverage only for the diseases specified in the plan, e.g. COVID-specific insurance plan, maternity-specific insurance, heart-specific health plan, among others.

 The process of buying health insurance

 Buying a health insurance plan is easier said than done.
-These are some essential steps to ensuring you buy a health plan that meets yours and your family’s needs.
+These are some essential steps to ensuring you buy a health plan that meets your and your family’s needs.

 - Young couples must consider family planning and maternity health insurance

 Calculate the amount of sum insured requirement: take into consideration the current healthcare expenses, the future probable and sudden accidental expenses.
 Don’t forget to factor in inflation.
-In India, medical inflation accounts for the highest share in the overall inflation.
+In India, medical inflation accounts for the highest share of overall inflation.